dannybrown37/dotfiles/README.md

 ### Config Options

-* In the `bash/` directory, configure bash profile in various files intuitevly sorted
+* In the `bash/` directory, configure bash profile in various files intuitively sorted
 * In the `vscode/` directory, configure VSCode settings and extensions
 * Set up any number of AutoHotKey scripts in the `./ahk` directory
 * Initial `git` config is done in `./install.sh`